This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 The Liberec region is home to natural landmarks of unfathomable beauty.
 Among them, Panska Skala stands out.

 Panska Skala is a complex of basalt columns similar to the Giant’s Causeway in Northern Ireland.
-This dramatic natural sculpture was created millions of years ago as a result of volcanic activity.
+This dramatic natural sculpture formed millions of years ago, as a result of volcanic activity.

 Throughout the centuries, people damaged Panska Skala by using it as a quarry.
 Nowadays, this area is protected and never fails to stun visitors and passers-by.